JHarrison89/rails-api-session-auth-template/README.md

 Rails API docs [RequestForgeryProtection](https://api.rubyonrails.org/classes/ActionController/RequestForgeryProtection.html#method-i-verified_request-3F)

-The "Cookie-to-header" method is secure because although all cookies in a client are sent with each and every request, the custom headers are private and cannot be sent with a malicius attack.
+The "Cookie-to-header" method is secure because although a clients cookies are automaticly sent with each request, the custom headers are not and their data is private so it cannot be coppied or sent with a malicius attack.

  > Security of this technique is based on the assumption that only JavaScript running on the client side of an HTTPS connection to the server that initially set the cookie will be able to read the cookie's value.
 JavaScript running from a rogue file or email should not be able to successfully read the cookie value to copy into the custom header.
 Even though the csrf-token cookie will be automatically sent with the rogue request, the server will still expect a valid X-Csrf-Token header.